GuMiner/Scripts/README.md

 This is useful when burning media CDs, to ensure that files copied to the burn disk aren't inadvertently deleted from persistent storage.

+### Find-DuplicateFiles (PowerShell)
+Finds duplicate files from one directory in another directory structure.

+Effectively, this is the inverse of the **Verify-TransientFilesAreSaved** script.

 ### BulkConvertToMp4 (Batch)
 Converts a series of files to MP4